James Mwangi: Early life and education

 Mwangi was born in Kangema, in Kenya's Central Province, circa 1962.
 He and his six siblings were raised by their widowed mother, Grace Wairimu.
 He witnessed the struggles in his family and community at an early age to make a livelihood, which inspired him to better his circumstances.
-Mwangi credits his mother for instilling the virtues of discipline, hard work, giving back to society, and humility from a tender age.
+Mwangi credits his mother for instilling the virtues of discipline, hard work, giving back to society, and humility into him from childhood.

 He attended Nyagatugu Primary School in Kangema Village, going on to attend Ichagaki Secondary School on a government scholarship.
 He attended Kagumo High School for his A-level education, where he studied economics, English literature, and geography.
 He joined the University of Nairobi, graduating with a Bachelor of Commerce degree, after which he sat and passed the Certified Public Accountant of Kenya (CPAK) examinations.
 He is also a graduate of the advanced management programme at the IESE Business School in Barcelona, Spain.

 Mwangi holds five honorary doctorate degrees, a Doctor of Business Administration from Kenya Methodist University, Doctor of Humane Letters from Kenyatta University, and Doctor of Entrepreneurship from the Jomo Kenyatta University of Agriculture and Technology.
 He also has a Doctor of Business Management (Honours Causa) from Meru University of Science and Technology and a Doctorate of Letters from Africa Nazarene University.